Certificate of Sponsorship (COS)

 Increasing Allocation

-If additional CoS are needed during the year:
+If more CoS are needed during the year:

 1. Submit increase request through SMS

-3. Include supporting evidence of business growth or changes
+3. Include evidence of business growth or changes

 4. Allow time for Home Office review and approval